Footprints in the Sand (Leona Lewis song): Release and promotion

 On 29 January 2008, Lewis announced on her website that "Footprints in the Sand", along with "Better in Time", would be released as a double A-side.
 The single was launched with the song "You Bring Me Down" as the B-side, and was released in the United Kingdom as a digital download on 9 March 2008, and a physical release on the following day, with proceeds going to the charity.
 The song was remixed for the single release ("Single Mix"), which, unlike the original version, begins with Lewis's voice only, and music starts after she performs the first verse—the album version of "Footprints in the Sand" starts with a piano tune before she starts to sing the lyrics—, and lasts at 3:58.

 "Footprints in the Sand" became the official song of the charity Sport Relief, a biennial charity organised by Comic Relief and BBC Sport, for their 2008 broadcast.
-In her performance, Lewis sang the song to the Sports Relief event.
-Also, there were musicians that played violas, violins, and a piano, and The Tuff Session Singers performed the chorus.
-Whilst she sang, images of "sadness and desperation" were shown to the public.
-But, as the Tuff Session Singers began, the third chorus, those images became pictures of "happiness".
-As part of promotion, Lewis performed the song live on the British television programme Dancing on Ice on 9 March 2008; her song accompanied Torvill and Dean's ice dance routine.
-In 2013, Lewis added the song to the setlist of her Glassheart Tour.
+Lewis performed the song at the Sport Relief event.
+It included musicians on violas, violins, and piano, with The Tuff Session Singers providing the chorus.
+Images of "sadness and desperation" were projected during her performance, changing to "happiness" when The Tuff Session Singers began the third chorus.
+As part of promotion, Lewis performed the song live on the British television programme Dancing on Ice on 9 March 2008.
+Lewis has added the song to the setlist of her Glassheart Tour (2013) and I Am Tour (2016).

 Music video

 The accompanying music video was filmed in Johannesburg, South Africa, and was directed by British director Sophie Muller back-to-back with the video for "Better in Time".
-It premiered on Lewis official website and BBC Radio 1's website on 27 February 2008.
+It premiered on Lewis's official website and BBC Radio 1's website on 27 February 2008.
 The video begins with the message "Working to change lives across the world, in support of Sport Relief".
 Then, it intercuts a performance of Lewis in front of a wall and greyscale scenes: an image of a child walking on a landfill site, a funeral, a child lying in the street, and a kid sat in a traffic island.
 As the first chorus begins, the video continues showing scenes of poverty and AIDS issues in the country.
-Whilst the second verse goes, pictures of malnourished people appears.
+Whilst the second verse goes, pictures of malnourished people appear.
 As the second chorus and the bridge elapse people crying still coming on the scene.
 But whereas The Tuff Session Singers start to sing the third chorus, the video begins to show images of kids playing association football and cricket.
 The video ends with children and people smiling as Lewis sings the outro of the song.
 It was released on the US iTunes Store on 3 February 2009.